Updated at 12:01 p.m. ET on September 15, 2020.

 “I can’t answer every question.
 If they were asking what cars were driven here, I can’t write back, ‘BMW.’”
 He said women asked about nylon tights.
 “I didn’t have any idea about that.
 Who am I?”
 Martens scoffed.
 “I would just send them a pre-written letter back,” he said curtly.
 The photocopied page he sent comprised a biography of the tree and some interesting facts.

 In 1988, Martens delivered a letter to the tree bearing the postmark of Bad Salzungen, one of East Germany’s oldest saltwater spa towns.
 The letter was mailed by a lonely 19-year-old nurse named Claudia.
 She spent her evenings alone, clandestinely tuned in to West German television stations, looking for entertainment.
 When she saw a news item about the Bridegroom’s Oak, her heart filled with excitement.
-“At the end, the address of the tree faded in,” she told me.
-Claudia picked up her pen and scribbled down: “Dodau 99 Dodau Forsthaus, 23701 Eutin, Germany.”
+“At the end, the address of the tree faded in,” she later told the Hamburger Abendblatt newspaper.* Claudia picked up her pen and scribbled down: “Dodau 99 Dodau Forsthaus, 23701 Eutin, Germany.”